ajinkxa/Soybean-Root-Image-Classification/README.md

 We used different deep learning frameworks to build and train the neural networks.
 Notably, we used TensorFlow and FastAI, which was really easy to use for transfer learning.

-Transfer learning is a methodology where we use pretrained models (on a different data) and adapt them to our data.
-This saves the computational effort of building the models from the scratch.
-Transfer learning is the best way to combat limitations of small data.

 ## Image transformations

 Another technique than can be used to cope with the limitation of data availability is creating innovative image transformations.
 The well accepted transformations include flipping the image, skewing them, rotating them, increasing and decreasing the brightness, warping them.
 These kinds of transformations help us create multiple images out of single image, thus enriching our dataset.